This year has already been intense, and it’s only been month one.

 Is it worth it?

 During my stay, several readers commented on the cost of staying at Canyon Ranch.
 I agree that it is up there.
 But, this is also a full service, luxury resort and spa and the standards of such are felt and seen at every level of your stay, from pick up at the terminal to service in the restaurants, to classes, to counseling sessions and room service.
-I admit that for many of us a visit would consist of some planning and taking advantage of their specials.
+I admit that for many of us a visit would consist of some planning and taking advantage of specials often listed on their site.

 What I can say about my experience, and why I would save the money to come back, is that the difference from the time I arrived and from when I left was like night and day.